Ko tatou ara ako

 Te Reo Māori

-Te Reo Māori is part of what we do on a day-to-day basis.
+Te Reo Māori is part of what we do everyday.
 We also offer whole school instruction on Friday afternoons.

-Our ākonga hone their Kapa Haka skills every Friday and have set themselves the goal to perform at the Kaipara Kapa Haka Festival in 2020.
+Our ākonga hone their Kapa Haka skills once a week and have set themselves the goal to perform at the Kaipara Kapa Haka Festival in 2020.

 Our EV3 Lego Robotics kits enhance science, technology, engineering and math skills through building robots and coding their movements.